dgvirtual/bonfire2-pages-module/README.md

     `php spark migrate -n App\\Modules\\Pages --all`

-9. And, if you wish (it is not necessary), you can populate the database with some pages:
+9. And, if you wish (it is not necessary), you can populate the database with some randomly generated pages:

     `php spark db:seed App\\Modules\\Pages\\Database\\Seeds\\InsertSamplePages`